XOR-LIFE/node-production/README.md

 ## 4- Install and Configure MongoDB
 ----------------------------------------------------------------------------------------

 **MongoDB is a well-known NoSQL database that offers high performance, high availability and automatic scaling.
-It differs from RDBMS such as MySQL, PostgreSQL and SQLite because it does not use SQL to set and retrieve data.
+It differs from RDBMS such as MySQL, PostgreSQL, and SQLite because it does not use SQL to set and retrieve data.
 MongoDB stores data in `documents` called BSON (binary representation of JSON with additional information).
 MongoDB is only available for the 64-bit long-term support Ubuntu release.**

 ### Step 1: Install MongoDB